irrwahn/irrvuan/flavor/README.md

                 c you-know-the-drill  # configure 'you-know-the-drill'

 * `isolinux` -- flat directory
-> Either empty, or containing isolinux configuration files, used
+> Either empty, or containing `isolinux.cfg` and / or `syslinux.cfg`
-> only when creating ISO an image.
+> configuration files, which are used when creating ISO or USB live
+> images.

 ## Settings defined in `config`